$O(\alpha_s)$ corrections to the polar angle dependence of the longitudinal spin-spin correlation asymmetry in $e^+e^-\to q\bar q$: tree-graph contributions

 The $O(\alpha_s)$ spin-dependent hadronic three-body tensor $H_{\mu\nu}(p_1,p_2,p_3,s_1^l,s_2^l)$ can easily be calculated from the relevant Feynman diagrams.
-In order to calculate the longitudinal spin-spin correlations one needs an explicit representation of the longitudinal spin components of the quark and antiquark.
+In order to calculate the longitudinal spin--spin correlations one needs an explicit representation of the longitudinal spin components of the quark and antiquark.
 They are given by